Diabetes Management: Tips for Lowering Blood Sugar

 By managing diabetes properly, complications affecting the kidneys, eyes, and nerves can be reduced.
 In addition, it reduces the risk of heart disease and stroke, which are 50% more likely among those living with the condition.
 The level of blood sugar that is appropriate and manageable varies from patient to patient.

 Diabetes management can be made easier by reducing health risks associated with diabetes.
 With proper care, treatment, and monitoring, patients will be able to live a healthy and stress-free life with their disease.

 Symptoms of high blood sugar include headaches, difficulty concentrating, blurred vision, fatigue, thirst, weight loss, frequent peeling, and blood sugar levels above 180 mg/dL.

 Symptoms of diabetic ketoacidosis (DKA) include shortness of breath, fruity-smelling breath, nausea, vomiting, and a very dry mouth.
 A trip to the emergency room is necessary if you experience these symptoms and are experiencing DKA.
 Call your doctor immediately for instructions on how to administer insulin and whether a trip to the hospital is necessary.

 Staff at Quick Family Urgent Care can work with diabetic patients to quickly lower their blood sugar and provide them with the care and services they need.
 Reach out to us today and meet our team of medical professionals.
 We are conveniently located at 4301 South Flamingo Road, Suite 102, Davie, FL 33330.
-For more information, please call us or request an appointment online.
-We serve patients from Cooper City FL, Plantation FL, Southwest Ranches FL, Weston FL, Pembroke Pines FL, Pine Island Ridge FL, Broadview Park FL, and Fort Lauderdale FL.
+For more information, please contact us or request an appointment online.
+We serve patients from Davie FL, Pembroke Pines FL, Miramar FL, Pine Island Ridge FL, Plantation FL, Sunrise FL, and surrounding areas.
 We look forward to serving you!